SAdrianW/HammerSpace/README.md

 - Comments on every data entity.
 - Sorting lists by different criteria.
 - Searching; For a specific name or part thereof, By Status or Genre tag.
+- Additional Nav bar at side to allow extra ease of navigation.
+Example: Show other units in squad, show other units in Army, Return to Portfolio or Army.
+- log-in re-directing to page that user was on.
 - Moderator control for selected user accounts (Once on a live server)